PedroEVHV/DominionPlusPlus/README.md

 1) Download all the libraries the project requires
 2) Download the sources
 3) Add the libraries to the project
-4) Change the INCLUDEX variable in the Makefile to your correct path
+4) compile adding the ARGS parameter with the path leading to the /includes folder
 5) execute !

 ## Playing instructions